Gingerbread crinkle cookies are a must-try during the holidays. They are chewy, full of ginger flavor and coated in sugar with exposed cookie cracks.

 You know a good crinkle cookie when you see it—and eat it.
 They are covered in powdered sugar with a few gaping cracks exposing the inner parts of a perfectly baked cookie.
 To meet the same expectations the chocolate crinkle cookies set, but in gingerbread form, I made a few exchanges to the ingredients.

-You have your usual suspects (flour, butter, sugar, eggs and vanilla).
-But the key ingredients for gingerbread cookies are brown sugar and molasses.
+The key ingredients for gingerbread cookies are brown sugar and molasses.
 They play well together and both aid in the chewiness.
 To keep the characteristic gingerbread flavor strong, you also need holiday spices (cinnamon, ginger and cloves).

 Chewy crinkle cookies